A Matlab® interface for mapping and modeling marine and lacustrine terraces

 Proportionality constant (Hanks, 1984): K=k / ρ Eq.
 (4)

-b) River incision is adjusted by changes in the erosive base level, which in coastal regions is commonly the sea level (Bishop et al., 2005).
-Thus, most of the river incision observed in terrace surfaces occurred during sea-level lowstands, when the stream power was higher (Talling, 1998).
-Cycles of sea-level variations are expressed as retreating knick points, which transmit signals of base level fall along river networks (Crosby and Whipple, 2006; Loget and Van Den Driessche, 2009).
-Incision generally increases with terrace age progressively dismantling the morphology of both paleo-platforms and paleo-cliffs (e.g. Fig. 1 and 3A).
+b) River incision is controlled by changes in the erosive base level, which along coasts is usually the sea level (Bishop et al., 2005).
+Most incision on terrace surfaces occurs during sea-level lowstands, when rivers have higher stream power (Talling, 1998).
+These cycles create retreating knickpoints that propagate base-level changes through river networks (Crosby and Whipple, 2006; Loget and Van Den Driessche, 2009).
+Over time, incision gradually erodes paleo-platforms and paleo-cliffs, progressively modifying terrace morphology (Figs. 1, 3A).

-c) Sediment transport along coastal regions is a dynamic process, resulting in either formation of rocky platforms or sandy beaches depending of the shore morphology, the amount of sediments, tidal range, and wave exposure (e.g. Trenhaile, 2001; Ruz and Meur-Ferec, 2004; Twidale et al., 2005).
-Eolian transport usually increases during sea-level low-stands due the retreat of the coastal system (e.g. Bradley and Addicott, 1968; Cantalamessa and Di Celma, 2004; Masselink et al., 2014).
-Sediment remobilization is adjusted by local winds and sediment availability, forming coastal dunes systems that usually migrate inland (Bailey and Bristow, 2004; Carr et al., 2006).
-Such eolian sediments may cover terrace platforms and occasionally climb across the paleo-cliff (Fig. 2B), forming a sedimentary body that may obscure terrace morphology and bury the shoreline angle (Figs. 2B, 3B).
+c) Sediment transport along coasts shapes rocky platforms or sandy beaches depending on shoreline morphology, sediment supply, tidal range, and wave exposure (Trenhaile, 2001; Ruz and Meur-Ferec, 2004; Twidale et al., 2005).
+Eolian processes intensify during sea-level lowstands as the coastline retreats (Bradley and Addicott, 1968; Cantalamessa and Di Celma, 2004; Masselink et al., 2014), forming coastal dunes that migrate inland (Bailey and Bristow, 2004; Carr et al., 2006).
+These sediments can cover terrace platforms and climb paleo-cliffs, obscuring terrace morphology and burying the shoreline angle (Figs. 2B, 3B).

 Theme Education Time by OS Templates.
 Adapted to PivotX by Sall Data.